Get ready for the 2014 Bay Harbor Arts Festival – celebrating it’s 15th Anniversary

 - Professional, overnight security

-- Pastries, coffee and water for breakfast Saturday and Sunday
+- Pastries, juice and water for breakfast Saturday and Sunday

 - Free water and water delivery